Harry Hess (American football)

-Samuel H. "Harry" Hess was an American football and baseball coach.
-He served as the second head football at Fairmount College—now known as Wichita State University—in Wichita, Kansas and he held that position for three seasons, from 1899 until 1901, compiling a record of 10–10–2.
+Samuel H. "Harry" Hess was an American college football and college baseball coach.
+He was the second head football at Fairmount College—now known as Wichita State University—in Wichita, Kansas, serving for three seasons, from 1899 to 1901, and compiling a record of 10–10–2.
 Hess was also the head baseball coach at Fairmount from 1899 to 1901.
+In 1902, he coached football at Friends University in Wichita.

 Hess was a pharmacist in Wichita and had played football at the University of Kansas.